MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ### User experience in the HoloLens app

-When file sharing is disabled, a message appears above the **Insert file** button that indicates that file sharing is not available.
+When file sharing is disabled, a message appears above the **Insert file** button that indicates that file sharing is unavailable.

 ![Screenshot of HoloLens app with message highlighted above button.](media/hololens-app-file-sharing-message-1.jpg "Screenshot of HoloLens app with message highlighted above button")

-If the user selects the **Insert file** button, they'll see another message that confirms that file sharing is not available.
+If the user selects the **Insert file** button, they'll see another message that confirms that file sharing is unavailable.

 ![Screenshot of HoloLens app showing message that appears after button is selected.](media/hololens-app-file-sharing-message-2.jpg "Screenshot of HoloLens app showing message that appears after button is selected")